What makes people do the things they do? How does the mind work? How can you help others to lead their best lives?

-The Bachelor of Psychological Studies (Honours) is an Australian Psychology Accreditation Council (APAC) accredited Honours fourth year for any prospective candidate who has completed an accredited three-year undergraduate Psychology course at Western Sydney University in the last 10 years.
+The Bachelor of Psychological Science (Honours) is an Australian Psychology Accreditation Council (APAC) accredited Honours fourth year for any prospective candidate who has completed an accredited three-year undergraduate Psychology program at Western Sydney University in the last 10 years.

 Learn from the best